pgfisico/pi-project-simon/code.md

 >
 > Return a random integer `N` such that `a <= N <= b`.
 Alias for `randrange(a, b + 1)`.

-You will need to pick values of `a` and `b` that ensure the random integer matches one of the colour constants created earlier.
+You will need to pick values of `a` and `b` that ensure the random integer that `randint` returns matches one of the colour constants created earlier.

+Now that you know how to add to the end of a list and generate random numbers, implement the `add_to_pattern` function.

 ## Lighting the LEDs in a Pattern

-Now that you have code that allows you to create a random pattern, you will need code to play the pattern on the LEDs.
+After writing the code to create a random pattern, you will need code to play the pattern on the LEDs.

 Below the `add_to_pattern` function, create a function named `play_pattern` which requires no arguments.
 This function should go through all of the colours in `pattern`, in order, and for each colour